 The development of new marine infrastructures like renewable energy projects or other coastal equipments leads to the increasing necessity to evaluate the impact of these marine structures on the environment.
 Among the environment modifications to be studied, the electromagnetic impact of the power cables and the infrastructures themselves is an important, but hardly studied, subject.

-The PASSEM system can record the EM fieds on a large surface with minimum time.
+The PASSEM system can record the EM fields on a large surface in a short period of time.

 Electromagnetic fields measurements are essential in the evaluation of the impact of marine power cables on the environment and ecosystems